Medical Support Officer: Role

 The role of the Medical Support Officer (MSO) is to undertake the command and control leadership functions within the Royal Army Medical Corps.
 They lead and motivate the troops under their command and possess the sense of responsibility necessary for leading higher ranking medical professionals in challenging circumstances.
 Wherever the Army deploys, medical planning is always at the top of the agenda - MSOs are responsible for this highly important role.

-MSOs will be required to deliver the Medical Recovery Plan for any possible casualties to the Commanding Officer and ensure he does not neglect medical constraints when delivering his own plans.
+MSOs will be required to deliver the Medical Recovery Plan for any possible casualties to the Commanding Officer and ensure they do not neglect medical constraints when delivering their own plans.
 This role requires a more mature approach to leadership and management than most other junior officer roles within the Army.
 An MSO in their first appointment may find themselves leading medical teams on the ground in places such as Canada, Kenya and Cyprus.
 Uppermost they are responsible for managing and leading Combat Medical Technicians who deliver the frontline medical support to the Army.